-- · Level 1: Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2: Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - · Level 3: Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+- · Level 1: Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2: Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3: Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

-The following table shows financial instruments recognised at fair value:
+The following tables show the recurring hierarchy for financial assets and liabilities recognised at fair value: